flajann2/rubyneat/README.md

 Enhanced Substrate HyperNEAT
 ----------------------------

-This version (and all subsequent versions) has the ES HyperNEAT feature added.
+This version (and all subsequent versions) has the iterated ES HyperNEAT feature added.
 This represents a significant leap in the power of RubyNEAT, and as such will make this available to solve a wider class of problems.